tide-framework/tide/readme.md

 In addition, Tide is a small layer built on top of Zinc and Amber.
 It is quite fast and simple to understand.

 Handcrafted with love by Nico & Esteban @RMoD.

+##Installing

+Tide is pretty young and probably not ready for prime-time yet.
+Here's how to install it:

+    # Creates the project structure
+    mkdir myproject
+    cd myproject

+    # Get a Pharo image
+    curl get.pharo.org | bash

+    # Clone the tide repository
+    mkdir repository
+    cd repository
+    git clone git@github.com:tide-framework/tide.git

+    # Install all dependencies using Bower
+    cd tide
+    bower install

+Open the Pharo image, then evaluate:

+    BaselineOfTide load.
+    TDServer startOn: 7777.

+Open your web browser on http://localhost:7777/tide/repository/tide/index.html

+The Helios IDE will open.
+To try the counter example, evaluate in Helios:

+    TDCounterWidget new render